 COUNSELING AND DISABILITIES SERVICES - Counseling and Disabilities Services provides services to students in the areas of mental health and disability assistance.
-These services include: personal counseling, psychological testing, disabilities services, study skills coaching, educational programming, and a self-help library.
+These services include: personal counseling, psychological testing, disabilities services, educational programming, and a self-help library.
 The office is located in the Cannon Student Center, in the Student Affairs suite.